Gabri95/computer-vision-2-labs/README.md

 matrices representing Structure and Motion can be derived.
 Some improvements among which affine ambiguity removal will be discussed and implemented to conclude this assignment.

 ---

+## Assignment 3: 3D Mesh Generation and Texturing

+In this assignment we are going to work at 3D Mesh Reconstruction and Texturing from 2D images and depth maps.
+For this purpose, we are going to use C++ libraries provided in PointCloudLibrary (PCL).
+The first step towards 3D reconstruction is to generate a 3D Point cloud of the scene from depth images, as we have seen in the previous assignments.
+Once the point cloud is generated we can choose a surface reconstruction algorithm to interpolate points by generating a 3D surface connecting them.
+Examples of such algorithms are Poisson Reconstruction and Marching Cube.
+Some post-processing techniques are then required, including smoothing surfaces and closing holes in volumes by connecting surfaces (watertighting).
+Once the 3D Mesh is generated, we will proceed with Texturing.
+This final step aims to map color information from 2D images to RGB polygons or points in the 3D reconstruction.

+---

 ## Copyright